 To ensure customers have a consistent experience at every touchpoint, stick to your brand’s colors, fonts, and tone while incorporating eye-catching imagery or animations.
 Even the smallest touches of personality, such as a quirky or unique signature line, can go a long way.
 Check out how Mud Pie’s redesigned Abandoned Cart email program doubled in average order value (AOV) and increased revenue by a whopping 203%.

 Tip #3: Get Personalization Right

 Customers don’t want a one-size-fits-all experience.
 They crave personalization in every interaction.
 Personalization in transactional emails can go beyond “vanity” modifications to truly enhance a customer’s experience.
 For example, rather than sending a general order confirmation using simple first name personalization in the subject line, take it a step further by integrating data-driven personalized product recommendations into the email.

-It’s a win-win: providing hyper-personalized content will leave your customers feeling as if you understand their needs, while creating the endless opportunities for return customers and additional sales.
+It’s a win-win: providing hyper-personalized content will leave your customers knowing you understand their needs, while creating endless opportunities for loyal customers and additional sales.
 Include recommendations based on website behavior and known interests.
 For example, for a customer who primarily purchases sale items, add a “Recent Markdowns” block to the email, or if someone has shown interest in a particular product line, suggest “You May Also Like” items.